Khan/perseus/README.md

 To get the dev server running locally, try `make server PORT=9000` which will run the local perseus server on localhost:9000.

-To package perseus for distribution, run `make build` and to package a debug-friendy build, run `make debug`.
+To package perseus for distribution, run `make build` and to package a debug-friendly build, run `make debug`.

 Both the `build` and the `server` make targets will run `npm install` but you can also run it yourself to install all node dependencies.